DEvBOLT19/devbolt19.github.io/journey/os&hard/os%hw.md

 - LRU algorithm 🔥
 - Clock algorithm
 - Linux's active/inactive lists

+> 🔁 Note: LRU is taught here properly.
+The Cache Simulator project on Day 35 used LRU — that project should be completed after Day 118, or you can revisit and deepen the LRU implementation in the Cache Simulator using what you now know.

 ### 📅 Day 119 — Swapping + Paging 🔥
 - Swap space